Platform API for Partners

 }

-If you previously had an OAuth Grant code issued, and this code has yet to expire, this endpoint will return the existing OAuth Grant idempotently.
-If the code has already expired, the endpoint will generate a new one for you.
-If you have previously exchanged any Grant code for an Access Token & Refresh Token, this endpoint will error.
+If you previously had an OAuth Grant code issued, and this code has yet to expire, this endpoint returns the existing OAuth Grant.
+If the code has already expired, the endpoint generates a new one for you.
+If you have previously exchanged any Grant code for an Access Token & Refresh Token, this endpoint errors.
 If you have lost the Refresh Token provided by this exchange, please contact us.

-The OAuth Grant code in the response will expire within 5 minutes.
+The OAuth Grant code in the response expires within 5 minutes.
 You must follow the flow outlined above to exchange the Grant code for the Access Token and Refresh Token.

 To access the API using the Access Token, use it like any other OAuth token on our Platform API, passing it to the API in the Authorization